scott2947/thea-rpi/README.md

 # thea-rpi
 This the client side (RPI) of the thea project.
-For project documentation generally, see [thea](https://github.com/scott2947/thea)
+For project documentation generally, see [thea](https://github.com/scott2947/thea).
+In the future, this file will contain documentation specific to `thea-rpi`.